-How much PE and sport premium funding primary schools receive in the academic year 2016 to 2017, and advice on how to spend it.
+How much PE and sport premium funding schools will receive for the academic year 2023 to 2024 and advice on how to spend it.

-Most schools with primary-age pupils receive the PE and sport premium in the academic year 2016 to 2017, including:
+Most schools with primary-age pupils receive the PE and sport premium.
+The exceptions are:

 - nursery schools

 - university technical colleges